marcy-terui/kitchen-docker_cli/README.md

 A Test Kitchen Driver(and Transport) for Docker command line interface.

 This plugin is created with only Docker CLI functions.
-Therefore, we can test with an environment that has no extra software such as `sshd`.
+We can test on the environment that has no extra software such as `sshd`.

 ## <a name="requirements"></a> Requirements